Finnish community in Thailand

 Established in 2010, the Finnish School in Pattaya applies the Finnish national curriculum and has a Finnish teaching staff.
 The school aspires to help Finnish families residing in Thailand or visiting there to arrange for the schooling of their children.

 The Evangelical Lutheran Church of Finland has activities among Finns living abroad and traveling in Southeast Asia.
-Together with local Finnish communities, we aim to organize events during Advent and Christmas.
+Together with local Finnish communities, they aim to organize events during Advent and Christmas.

 For more information: